boldbi/bold-bi-docs/docs/working-with-dashboards/dashboards-templates.md

 ![SendGrid Dashboard](/static/assets/working-with-dashboards/images/sendgrid-dashboard.png)

-<a href="https://www.boldbi.com/blog/sendgrid-email-stats-tracking-example-with-bold-bi" target="_blank">This</a> blog article helps you connect your SendGrid data with Bold BI Dashboards.
-You can monitor and track the email stats with ease.
+<a href="https://www.boldbi.com/blog/sendgrid-email-stats-tracking-example-with-bold-bi" target="_blank">This</a> blog article helps you connect your SendGrid data with Bold BI Dashboards, allowing you to monitor and track email stats with ease.

 ## ServiceNow Dashboard

-<a href="https://www.boldbi.com/blog/build-a-servicenow-incident-management-monitoring-dashboard-in-a-minute" target="_blank">This</a> blog is used to monitor the incident details over a period and provides accurate information regarding the average resolution time for an incident and status of incidents based on the category and priority.
+<a href="https://www.boldbi.com/blog/build-a-servicenow-incident-management-monitoring-dashboard-in-a-minute" target="_blank">This</a> blog is used to monitor incident details over a period and provide accurate information regarding the average resolution time for an incident and the status of incidents based on category and priority.

 ![ServiceNow Dashboard](/static/assets/working-with-dashboards/images/servicenow-dashboard.png)